-Through a range of agreements in different sectors, the EU has a closer relationship with Switzerland than with any other country outside the European Economic Area (EEA).
-Switzerland is the EU's 4th largest trading partner, and the EU is Switzerland’s largest trading partner.
-More than 1 million EU citizens live in Switzerland, and another 230,000 cross the border daily to go to work.
-Some 430,000 Swiss citizens live in the EU.
+Through a wide range of agreements, the EU has closer ties with Switzerland than with any other non-European Economic Area (EEA) country.
+Switzerland is the EU's 4th largest trading partner, while the EU is Switzerland’s largest.
+Over 1 million EU citizens live in Switzerland, and another 230 000 cross the border daily to go to work.
+Some 430 000 Swiss citizens live in the EU.

-In 1999 the EU and Switzerland signed an agreement on the free movement of persons, giving each other's citizens the right to enter, live and work on their territories.
+In 1999 the EU and Switzerland signed an agreement on freedom of movement [290 KB] under which each gave the other's citizens the right to enter, live and work in its territory.